matthewtraughber/pixel_manual-update_guide/README.md

-# Manually update a potentially modified Google Pixel
+# Manually updating a potentially modified Google Pixel
 This guide will document how to manually update a rooted (doesn't have to be) Google Pixel while keeping data (including how to re-root / install TWRP after taking the update).

 > #### NOTE!